 They didn’t get the change made in time, but the Virginia legislature agreed to change the state song to “Oh Shenandoah” until a proper, Virginia-centric song could take its place (“Oh Shenandoah” is about the Missouri River).

 Journalist Mike Greenly penned lyrics that revolved around Virginia, and in 2015, “Our Great Virginia” became the state’s Official Traditional State Song.

-As the B-side to 1948’s hit “All of Me,” “I Went Down to Virginia” never made the same splash on the charts as its A-side did.
+As the B-side to Old Blue Eye‘s 1948 hit “All Of Me,” “I Went Down To Virginia” never made the same splash on the charts as its A-side did.
 Still, it’s a nice diddy about how much the narrator loves the state.